Motley Crue Manager: Band Doesn’t Need Radio Airplay for Success

 "If they own that music, it doesn't need to be current hits," Kovac said.
 "It needs to be the soundtrack to their fans' lives.
 So they were making more money in a year than they were making in two years by getting their masters."

 Motley Crue and Def Leppard kick off "The Stadium Tour" with special guests Poison and Joan Jett in July.
-Whispers about the trek first surfaced late last year before Crue confirmed the rumors were true late last year.
+Whispers about the trek first surfaced last November before Crue confirmed the rumors were true.

 See Motley Crue in 20 Rock + Metal Bands That Reunited This Decade